 All HISD stakeholders should stay home if they are sick and/or display symptoms of COVID-19 (e.g., severe headache, cough, fever, diarrhea, loss of taste, loss of smell, severe fatigue, or muscle aches) which cannot be explained by another pre-existing illness or condition.
-Additionally, HISD stakeholders who have a household member who has symptoms indicative of probably COVID-19 must stay home for 10 days, get tested for COVID-19 on Day 5, and continue to wear a mask around others.

-HISD students and employees must immediately notify the school if they have been exposed to a person confirmed to be COVID-19 positive, or if they have symptoms consistent with COVID-19:
+HISD students and employees must immediately notify the school if they have symptoms consistent with COVID-19:

-- Parents/guardians should contact the School Nurse - Staff should contact their immediate supervisor and/or Principal
+- Parents/guardians should contact the School Nurse - Staff should contact their immediate supervisor and/or Principal.
+Staff must also complete an online self-report for all confirmed positive cases.

-Together with other mitigation efforts, including masks, increased frequency of hand-washing, and better ventilation and building sanitation, these efforts will help keep the entire HISD community safe.
+Together with other mitigation efforts, including increased frequency of hand-washing, voluntary use of masks, and better ventilation and building sanitation, these efforts will help keep the entire HISD community safe.